n3tfl0w/wordsandmagic/_posts/2017-11-13-Gigabyte-Aero-15-Laptop-Review.md

 The laptop is on the expensive side.
 It is €200 more than a pretty similar Dell XPS 15.
 There is some better tech under the hood for that extra money though.
 You get a better graphics card, GTX 1060 6GB vs GTX 1050 4GB and a full bandwidth Thunderbolt 3 port ([though only after a recent BIOS update](https://egpu.io/forums/pc-setup/aero-15-hq7700-low-tb3-bandwidth-issue/paged/2/)).

 I'm enjoying the laptop.
 Its perfect for my requirements and is a nice transition between current and future technologies.
 It has the ports for my current old Dell 32 inch screen but also has a nice Thunderbolt 3 port.
 That means I can move to it when I've made my mind up on what new screen to buy.
 At least I don't have to live the dongle life yet.
+[Gigabyte Aero 15 Available from Amazon here](http://amzn.to/2joDqo3).
+(Affiliate link)